Bob Dole: 1996 presidential campaign

 In his acceptance speech, Dole stated, "Let me be the bridge to an America that only the unknowing call myth.
 Let me be the bridge to a time of tranquility, faith, and confidence in action," to which incumbent president Bill Clinton responded, "We do not need to build a bridge to the past, we need to build a bridge to the future."

 As told in the Doles' joint biography, Unlimited Partners, speechwriter and biographer Kerry Tymchuk wrote "that he was going to make a statement.
 He was going to risk it all for the White House.
 He knew his time as leader was over.
 It would have been tough to come back [to the Senate as leader] if he lost in November.
 He knew it was time to move up or move out."

-Dole promised a 15% across-the-board reduction in income tax rates and made former Representative and supply side advocate Jack Kemp his running mate for vice president.
+Dole promised a 15% across-the-board reduction in income tax rates and made former U.S. representative and supply-side economics advocate Jack Kemp of New York his running mate for vice president.
 Dole found himself criticized from both the left and the right within the Republican Party over the convention platform, one of the major issues being the inclusion of the Human Life Amendment.
-Clinton framed the narrative against Dole early, painting him as a mere clone of unpopular then-House Speaker Newt Gingrich, warning America that Dole would work in concert with the Republican Congress to slash popular social programs, like Medicare and Social Security, dubbed by Clinton as "Dole-Gingrich".
+Clinton framed the narrative against Dole early, painting him as a mere clone of unpopular former Speaker of the United States House of Representatives Newt Gingrich, warning America that Dole would work in concert with the Republican Congress to slash popular social programs, like Medicare and Social Security, dubbed by Clinton as "Dole-Gingrich".
 Dole's tax-cut plan found itself under attack from the White House, who said it would "blow a hole in the deficit".

 During the infancy of the Internet, Dole-Kemp was the first presidential campaign to have a website, which was set up by Arizona State college students Rob Kubasko and Vince Salvato, and edged out Clinton-Gore.
-The Dole-Kemp presidential campaign page is still live as of 2021.
+The Dole-Kemp presidential campaign page is still live as of 2025.